 Keep the baking soda on the mattress for 1 hour at the least

 Allowing the baking soda on the mattress helps to absorb the oil and smell.
 For a powerful smell, you can keep the soda on for up to 24 hours.
 If the mattress has a strong smell like urine, let it stay longer until the smell completely goes away.

 Vacuum the mattress thoroughly

-After the deodorization done through baking soda, run the vacuum and play short strokes all over the mattress.
-The spots that frequently contact with skin hold the vacuum longer there to suck all the dust and dead skin cells up.
+After the deodorization is done through baking soda, run the vacuum and play short strokes all over the mattress.
+The spots that frequently contact skin hold the vacuum longer there to suck all the dust and dead skin cells up.

 Any hand attachments are allowed to use to clean your mattress.
 A wide-mouth hose or rotating brush works the best.
-Prior steam cleaning vacuuming is important because you want every molecule of dust to be cleaned, though it is impossible.
+Prior steam cleaning vacuuming is essential because you want every molecule of dust to be cleaned, though it is impossible.